Syniurge/Calypso/calypso_semantics.md

 }

 void main(){
-  A a1; // no ctor called, just A.init
-  auto a2=A.init; // ditto
-  enum a3=A.init // ditto
+  A a1; // no ctor called, just A.init which is known at compile time auto a2=A.init; // ditto enum a3=A.init // ditto